What to do if a child has a bump to the head

 Here's how to help if a child has a bump to the head.

-Get them to rest and put something cold on the injury such as frozen peas wrapped in a tea towel.
+Get them to rest and apply something cold to the injury: for example, frozen vegetables wrapped in a tea towel for up to 20 minutes.

 If you're worried, you can seek advice by calling NHS 111, or visiting a walk-in centre, minor injuries unit or your GP.
-If they become drowsy, or vomit, or if their condition gets worse, go to hospital.
+If the injury has happened when playing sports, they must not return to sport until they have been seen by a medical professional.

 A helping hand